lightly-io/workshop-sustainable-productivity/research.md

 - How is stress correlated with workload? (rather than control vs. responsibility)
 - Different reactions to stress depending on genetics
 - Social stress vs. workload stress – what is the root cause of stress?
-- How much stress in indeginous / preindustrial cultures?
+- How much stress in indigenous / preindustrial cultures?
 - Amygdala size correlation to stress